firstpromoter/fpr-instructions/integrations/chargebeeHostedPages.md

 ## Referral tracking script

-1. Find the pages where you have set up the drop-in script from Chargebee.
+1. Find the page where you have a links to the Chargebee checkout.
 2. Add the below scripts to the page and replace `website.chargebee.com` with your actual Chargebee subdomain.
+3. If you have multiple pages with the checkout link on them you will need to add it to all the the pages.

 ***Make sure the Main tracking script from previous step is also on the page.***